-Technology Tools, Trainings & Recordings
+Technology Trainings & Recordings

 Looking for Zoom, Blackboard, MyMedia, Turnitin, or ePortfolio trainings or want to attend a drop-in session?
 View training schedules, tips to get started with Blackboard, Zoom, and access the video library highlighting a variety BU-sponsored technologies.

 Learn from Anywhere FAQs

-Explore Campus Resources
+Explore University Resources

 Campus-wide resources are available and designed to assist BU faculty and students transition to the LfA teaching and learning model.
 Learn more about available resources and access the following guides from Disability & Access Services, BU Libraries, Employee Wellness, and more.

-Connect with the CTL
+Collaborate with the CTL

 The Center for Teaching & Learning (CTL) collaborates with faculty and graduate students to cultivate teaching that is inclusive, centered on student learning, and offers guidance designed to support teaching and core initiatives across the University, including the LfA pedagogical model.

 Our top priority, at all times, is to provide a safe and healthy work environment for BU faculty, staff, and students.

 These guidelines are intended to inform your actions as we begin, over the summer, the slow and deliberate process of returning to campus.